 a.
 Launch the MigrateIISWebsiteToElasticBeanstalk.ps1 script

-In the PowerShell terminal you opened earlier, launch the migration script.
+In the PowerShell terminal you opened earlier, change to the migration assistant directory and launch the migration script.

 When prompted for AWS Profile Name, enter default.